thanos-io/thanos/README.md

 Master should be stable and usable.
 Every commit to master builds docker image named `master-<data>-<sha>`.

 We also perform minor releases every 6 weeks.
-During that, wee build tarballs for major platforms and docker image.
+During that, we build tarballs for major platforms and docker image.

 See [this](docs/release-process.md) for details.